 Associate Director Elementary Education

-She previously worked as an elementary teacher, home school facilitator, associate professor at Pacific Union College, and spent 14 years as an associate superintendent in the Northern California conference Office of Education.
+She previously served as an elementary teacher, homeschool facilitator, and associate professor at Pacific Union College.
+For 14 years, she was the Associate Superintendent of Education in the Northern California Conference.

-She holds a B.S. in liberal studies from Pacific Union College, an M.A. in elementary education, and reading specialist certifications.
+Ingham holds a B.S. in Liberal Studies from Pacific Union College and an M.A. in Elementary Education, as well as Reading Specialist certifications.

-Ingham is a California native married to Robert Ingham, also an educator.
-They have a daughter, who is a speech-language pathologist and a son who is a mechanical engineer.
+A California native, she is married to Robert, who is also an educator.
+They have a daughter who is a speech-language pathologist and a son who is a mechanical engineer.

 Associate Director Secondary Education

-Teryl Loeffler has served as associate director of education at the Pacific Union Conference since 2012.
+Fernando Lista Oleynick has served as the Associate Director of Secondary Education at the Pacific Union Conference since 2023.

 Julie Yamada